Catterick, North Yorkshire: History

 Pallet Hill, just to the north of the village church, is the site of the earthwork remains of a motte and bailey castle.
 It is thought to have been built by King Stephen in the mid 12th century to control the Great North Road.
 It has been designated a Scheduled Ancient Monument.
 To the south of the village on the south side of the former A1/A6136 interchange, is the site of a small Roman roadside settlement and cemetery on Bainesse farm.
 It has been designated a Scheduled Ancient Monument.

 In later times, Catterick prospered as a coaching town where travellers up the Great North Road would stop overnight and refresh themselves and their horses; today's Angel Inn was once a coaching inn.
 A mile to the south-east are the surviving earthworks of Killerby Castle, a medieval motte-and-bailey castle.

 Catterick was a large ancient parish, extending into three wapentakes (Hang East, Hang West and Gilling West) of the North Riding of Yorkshire.
 It included the townships of Appleton, Bolton upon Swale, Brough, Colburn, Ellerton upon Swale, Hipswell, Hudswell, Killerby, Kiplin, Scorton, Scotton, Uckerby and Whitwell.
 All these places became separate civil parishes in 1866.

 In 1914 Catterick Camp (later Catterick Garrison) was established 4.7 mi west of the village, in the ancient parish of Catterick but in the civil parishes of Hipswell and Scotton.
 It is recorded that during the First World War, men came to Catterick to complete their basic training before being deployed to their respective front or Base Depot.
 RAF Catterick, the airfield to the south of the village also opened in 1914, was transferred to the Army and is now Marne Barracks, named after the site of two significant battles of the First World War.

-In 1974 Catterick was transferred to the new county of North Yorkshire.
+In 1974 Catterick was transferred to the new county of North Yorkshire and was part of the Richmondshire district until 2023.

 Governance

-Catterick is part of the Richmond (Yorks) parliamentary constituency.
-The current Member of Parliament is Rishi Sunak, a Conservative, who is also the current Prime Minister of the United Kingdom.
+Catterick is part of the Richmond and Northallerton parliamentary constituency.
+The current Member of Parliament is Rishi Sunak, a Conservative, who was Prime Minister of the United Kingdom.
 His predecessor was William Hague, former Conservative Party Leader and Foreign Secretary, who represented the constituency from 1989 to 2015.

-It also lies within the Catterick Bridge electoral division of North Yorkshire County Council and the Catterick ward of Richmondshire District Council.
-Catterick has a Parish council that covers the same area as the district ward and returns two councillors to the District Council.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
+It lies within the Catterick Bridge electoral division of North Yorkshire Council.
+Catterick also has a parish council.